 POV's Resident Artist Program addresses this need by offering young artists a residency with our company.

-The Resident Artists take on roles in one mainstage production (Madama Butterfly in April, 2015).
+The Resident Artists take on roles in one mainstage production.
 They also receive extensive coaching by musicians active in the industry and career development counseling with experts in marketing, recording, and auditioning.

 Singers appear in concert performances at selected community venues and seniors' residences throughout the region, presenting selections from the mainstage opera in which they will perform, as well as other mutually agreed upon repertoire.